quixio/quix-docs/docs/platform/tutorials/image-processing/object-detection.md

 Using what you have learned in previous parts of this tutorial, check the format of the messages published by this service.

-### Task - Determine the output topic name

-Using the pipeline view, can you determine the topic name that the output messages are being published to?

 ## See also

 For more information refer to: